General table statisticsWe first calculate the following statistics for each routing table collected from Routeviews and RIPE:

 |table||coverage||AS paths||prefixes||AS links||origin ASes||APA mean||APA std dev|

-For Routeviews, we found that table RV2 maximized the number of AS paths, unique prefixes, unique AS links and origin ASes, although the RV_linx table covered the most IPv4 address space.
-For RIPE, we found that no single table dump (from March 05, 2010) was best with respect to all metrics; RRC01 covered the most IPv4 address space.
+We find that in the case of Routeviews, the table RV2 is the best in terms of the number of AS paths, unique prefixes, unique AS links and origin ASes.
+RV_linx, however, provides the most address space coverage.
+For RIPE, we find that no single table is best with respect to all metrics.
+RRC01 gives the most coverage of address space.
+The currently used table (RRC12) does not seem to be the best with respect to any particular metric.

 The utility of adding additional tables

-7) More specific prefixes with different origin AS.
+7) More specific prefixes with different origin AS provided by the new table.

 Tables ordered by overall address space coverage